Spoonr: History

-Cuddlr was launched on September 18, 2014.
+Spoonr was launched as Cuddlr on September18, 2014.
 The app was co-founded by Charlie Williams, an American who now lives and operates out of England.
 Williams, a software engineer and founder of Charlie Roberts Williams Ltd., previously helped develop Shazam, a popular application that offers music identification services.
 Williams studied at Northwestern University in the United States and at the University of Cambridge in the United Kingdom.
 The concept behind the application is said to have started as a joke at a dinner party and was further developed once a need for such an app was identified.
 Cuddlr's design was overseen by co-founder Jeff Kulak, a Montreal-based graphic designer and illustrator.
 Its media relations were managed by co-founder Damon Brown who operates out of Las Vegas and is a professional speaker, business coach, and author of twenty-five books.
 Brown has a Masters in Magazine Publishing from Northwestern University and sat on the board of the American Society of Journalists and Authors.

 As of March 16, 2015, Cuddlr reported that it shut down, stating "Cuddlr closes up shop and wishes you all the best".

 In September 2015 Cuddlr was acquired by Hiplex LLC, an NYC-based company, and rebranded as Spoonr.

 As of January 2017, Spoonr has officially shut down.